-In 2012, China officially adopted Ecological Civilization as its official national strategy and mandated its incorporation into “all aspects of economic, political, cultural, and social progress.”
+In 2012, China officially adopted Ecological Civilization as its national strategic slogan and mandated its incorporation into “all aspects of economic, political, cultural, and social progress.”
 China is a country of 1.3 billion people with a Communist government and the world’s 2nd largest capitalist economy.
-Experiencing the benefits and burdens of both capitalism and communism, it is uniquely positioned for leadership toward a new human framework that transcends both.
+It faces extreme environmental crises.
+Experiencing the benefits and burdens of both capitalism and communism, its attempts to deal with its environmental crisis uniquely position it for global leadership toward a new human framework that transcends both.

 Ecological Civilization has also been embraced by the Parliament of the World’s Religions, which in 2015 issued a consensus Declaration on Climate Change that concluded with these words: